Need to talk? Call 1800 882 436.

 Other play ideas include:

-What routines can I start with my newborn?
+How can I build a routine with my newborn?

-It helps to remain flexible with newborns.
-However, you might choose to start doing simple things with your baby in a similar order when it comes to sleeping, feeding and playing:
+Alternatively, you may like to start to establish a very simple routine.
+You can start doing simple things with your baby in a similar order when it comes to sleeping, feeding and playing.
+You could try:

 Resources and support